vedmakk/kontrast/README.md

 # kontrast – Universal Contrast Checker

-A **minimal**, **multi-context** color contrast tool — built to test a color against light backgrounds, dark backgrounds, and secondary UI elements in real time.
+A **minimal**, **multi-context** color contrast tool — built to test a multiple colors against various backgrounds, and secondary UI elements in real time.
 Designed to answer a simple, but often neglected question:

 👉 _“Can this one color work everywhere?”_

-Try it live at [kontrast.app](https://kontrast.app) – no sign-up, no clutter.
+Try it live at [kontrast.app](https://kontrast.app) – no sign-up, no clutter. _(coming soon)_

 ---